Vorticity-induced effects from Wess-Zumino-Witten terms: Introduction

 From a phenomenological viewpoint, these vorticity-induced effects may be relevant to relativistic heavy ion collisions, where the strong vorticity is extracted from measurements of global spin polarization of $\Lambda$ hyperons in noncentral collisions \cite{STAR:2017ckg}.
 There have been extensive theoretical studies of QCD matter under rotation, ranging from fundamental properties such as the QCD phase transition \cite{Yamamoto:2013zwa,Jiang:2016wvv,Chernodub:2016kxh,Wang:2018sur,Fujimoto:2021xix,Braguta:2025ddq} to heavy-ion phenomenology, such as thermal dilepton emission \cite{Singh:2018bih,Wei:2021dib,Dong:2021fxn}.
-However, most of these studies focus on the deconfined phase, effective theories with quark degrees of freedom, or phenomenological models.
+However, most of these previous studies focus on the deconfined phase, employing lattice QCD with imaginary rotation or phenomenological models.
 Meanwhile, the vorticity may remain strong even in the hadronic phase as suggested by the enhanced hyperon polarization in low-energy heavy ion collisions \cite{STAR:2021beb,HADES:2022enx}.
 It is hence important to establish, from first principles, the low-energy effective action with hadronic degrees of freedom under rotation.

 In this paper, we first present an alternative derivation of the WZW terms in the presence of external vector, axial-vector, and pseudoscalar fields using a derivative expansion of the fermion determinant following the method of Ref.~\cite{Aitchison:1985pp}.
 We then employ the correspondence found in Ref.~\cite{Yamamoto:2021gts}, whereby vorticity is treated as an axial-vector field coupled to Dirac fermions in flat spacetime.
 On this basis, we derive vorticity-induced contributions for NG modes in the presence of electromagnetic fields at finite baryon and isospin chemical potentials, including a vorticity-induced current, a magnetic-field-induced angular momentum, and a vorticity-modified photon–pion coupling.
 Although we use the linear sigma model as the underlying microscopic theory, our results should be model-independent.